Fermented Potatoes

 Clean corked bottles.
 I like the grolsch or swing armed ones, and I also like using old liquor bottles - they are so pretty with the colorful kombucha in it.

-Put juice or fruit in the bottom of the bottles, and carefully pour some of the primary kombucha liquid on top.
-Leave a good 3-4 inches of space at the top of the bottles.
-Cork the bottles, put in a cupboard at room temperature and wait 2-6 days.
+Put juice or fruit in the bottom of the bottles, and carefully decant some of the primary kombucha on top.
+Leave a good 2 inches of space at the top of the bottles.
+Cork the bottles and leave at room temperature (optimally 75-80F) and wait 2-3 days.
 Burp the bottles every day.
 I suggest you also taste them every day to get an idea of how fast they will move.
-If the primary ferment is quite sour, the secondary won’t need very much time, and could tip over into vinegar quickly, so keep an eye (taste bud?) on them.
+If the primary ferment is quite sour, the secondary won’t need very much time, and could tip over into vinegar quickly, so keep an eye (taste bud?) on them.I have also added a teaspoonful or sugar in there to bring the flavor back from overly-acid.
 A new baby SCOBY will form in the secondary too, since it is from the same culture as the mother.
-You might want to remove that before refrigerating - up to you.
-I shake the bottle and then pour the kombucha through a strainer into a glass.
+To consume, I gently shake the bottle (careful when you open it - fizzzzzzz!) and then pour the kombucha through a strainer.
 This way I get the benefit of the liquid culture, but not the solids.
-Some folks simply consume them ( I just can’t… too slimy.)
+Some folks consume them (ugh, I just can’t… too slimy.)

 Secondary Ferment flavors; Add about 1/4 C of liquid pasteurized juice, fresh squeezed juice, a few berries, to some lightly smashed fruit slices to a clean bottle 2/3 full of your strained primary ferment (once you are happy with the flavor and kick).
 This is where you can get very creative.